Creating and Running a Slim Project in ServBay

 - macOS:

-- Windows:
+/Applications/ServBay/www/servbay-slim-app - Windows:

 C:\ServBay\www\servbay-slim-app

-bashcomposer require robmorgan/phinx
+bashcomposer require robmorgan/phinx1 - macOS:

 - Initialize Phinx configuration:bashThis creates a

-config file in your project root.
-Edit this file to set your database connection info, e.g.:yamlpaths: migrations: '%%PHINX_CONFIG_DIR%%/db/migrations' seeds: '%%PHINX_CONFIG_DIR%%/db/seeds' environments: default_migration_table: phinxlog default_environment: development # or your configured environment development: # configure according to your database type adapter: mysql # or pgsql host: 127.0.0.1 name: servbay_slim_app # your database name user: root pass: password # your database password port: 3306 # default for MySQL, PostgreSQL default is 5432 charset: utf8mb4 # recommended for MySQL collation: utf8mb4_unicode_ci # recommended for MySQL version_order: creation
+vendor/bin/phinx init1phinx.ymlconfig file in your project root.
+Edit this file to set your database connection info, e.g.:yamlpaths: migrations: '%%PHINX_CONFIG_DIR%%/db/migrations' seeds: '%%PHINX_CONFIG_DIR%%/db/seeds' environments: default_migration_table: phinxlog default_environment: development # or your configured environment development: # configure according to your database type adapter: mysql # or pgsql host: 127.0.0.1 name: servbay_slim_app # your database name user: root pass: password # your database password port: 3306 # default for MySQL, PostgreSQL default is 5432 charset: utf8mb4 # recommended for MySQL collation: utf8mb4_unicode_ci # recommended for MySQL version_order: creation1

 2